 Best C64 games of the ’90s for your Mini!
 Exile, Midnight Resistance, Turbo Charge, Blues Brothers, Exterminator

-Got a C64 Mini?
+Got a C64 Mini or a new full sized TheC64?
 Missed out on the early ’90s era first time around?
-These are the games from the Commodore Format years you HAVE to sideload onto your dinky Commodore.
+These are the games from the Commodore Format years you HAVE to get for your new machine.

 The Commodore 64 has been enjoying a huge upswing in its fortunes in recent years, with games like Sam’s Journey pushing the machine like never before and the return of legendary publishers like Thalamus.
 Even iOS and Android users have been able to enjoy stuff like Bounder, and Bitmap Books launched its enormously successful series of titles with a book on great Commodore games.

 For some people, the C64 never went away.
 For others, the resurgence in popularity of the machine – fuelled by the easy connections we can now make to like minded folk on places like Twitter – offered a chance to not just rediscover the machine, but to enjoy new games for it.
-Both worlds have collided this year thanks to the C64 Mini, with both casual users from back in the day and hardcore fanboys who’ve never stopped snapping them up at an incredible rate.
+Both worlds collided in 2018 with the C64 Mini and again with 2019’s full-sized TheC64, with both casual users from back in the day and hardcore fanboys who’ve never stopped snapping them up at an incredible rate.

 IT’S (STILL) ALL ABOUT THE GAMES

-If you’ve got this far into an article on a website about something as niche is Commodore Format, you probably don’t need us to tell you what the Mini is all about – but the official site is here if you do.
-The machine’s had mixed reviews, with some fair criticism of its joystick and operating system.
-But most people have found themselves spending far more time with this bit of kit than they imagined, mainly because of its ability to sideload any old C64 game you like if you’ve got the file and a USB stick.
+If you’ve got this far into an article on a website about something as niche is Commodore Format, you probably don’t need us to tell you what the Mini or “Maxi” are all about – but the official site is here if you do.
+Both machines have had positive to mixed reviews, with some fair criticism of its joystick and operating system.
+But most people have found themselves spending far more time with this kit than they imagined, mainly because of its ability to sideload any old C64 game you like if you’ve got the file and a USB stick.
 It’s proven the most popular feature of the machine for a lot of people.
 Now, as ever, it’s the C64’s amazing range of games that cancel out everything else.

 Ready?
 Awesome.
 Let’s go.